WHO WE ARE

 Our commitment

-The Puritans who arrived in Massachusetts in 1630 established a society more equal, with a broader franchise and greater distribution of wealth, than any other springing from Europe.
-They founded institutions that help define the aspirations of American democracy: free education, literacy for all, the makings of representative government, the first American bill of rights guaranteeing jury trials, and the right of free speech.
+The Puritans who arrived in Massachusetts in 1630 established a society more equal, with a broader franchise and greater distribution of wealth, than any other in Europe or its colonies.
+They founded institutions that helped define the aspirations of American democracy: free education, literacy for all, the makings of representative government, the first American bill of rights guaranteeing jury trials, and the right of free speech.

-But for whom was Boston’s founding a new beginning?
+But for whom was Boston’s founding in 1630 a new beginning?

 The Partnership of Historic Bostons tells the story of these varied beginnings.
 One story cannot be told without the others.